-Asia shares mostly lower; oil prices advance
+Global shares mixed, oil prices up, technology stocks fall

 Taiwan’s share benchmark fell a modest 0.2%.

 Beijing data released Saturday showed China’s exports surged 60.6% over a year earlier in the first two months of 2021, as factories reopened and global demand gradually recovered.
-The huge increase reflects a plunge in manufacturing and exports in early 2020 at the height of China’s coronavirus outbreaks.
+The huge increase reflects a rebound from the plunge in manufacturing and exports in early 2020 at the height of China’s coronavirus outbreaks.

 The gradual vaccine rollout in most parts of the world is also boosting optimism, although it has hardly started in some Asian nations, including Japan.